The French Riviera, known for its paradisiacal beaches and the uniqueness of its natural landscape is one of Europe’s

 Some of the most famous artists in the world were connected to this place, painters who lived or frequented Saint-Paul-de-Vence include Marc Chagall, Jacques Raverat and Pablo Picasso just to name a few.

 The town itself is very well preserved and easy to get around, all the main points of interest are within walking distance and every corner seems to be filled with historical and cultural marvels there.

 Apart from the Maegh Foundation – a museum of modern art – Saint-Paul-de-Vence is home to over 60 art galleries and craft shops – all sprinkled along the charming alleys of the city.

 Nice is one of the most important cities on the French Riviera – a busy metropolis with a quaint old town, year-round sunshine and a beautiful promenade.

 A popular holiday destination, visitors who come to Nice will get a perfect mix of long beaches, a vivid nightlife and a glimpse of French’s everyday life.

 The famous Promenade des Anglais – a 7km long walk is one of the most iconic attractions of the city.

 The locals use it for their jogging sessions while the tourists get an amazing view of the sea and of the harbor from there.

 Another main point of the city is the historical center of Nice (Vieux Nice) – a suggestive place filled with romantic alleys, vivid squares and colorful markets with local vendors.

 If you crave green spaces and amazing views go all the way up to the Parc du Château – another great location in Nice.

 Nice is filled with many museums that will satisfy every kind of intellectual curiosity, some of the options available include The Musée Matisse, the Musée Marc Chagall and the Musée des Beaux-Arts de Nice.

-If you are holidaying in French Riviera make sure to go and visit the charming town of Saint-Jean-Cap-Ferrat.
+If you are holidaying in the French Riviera make sure to go and visit the charming town of Saint-Jean-Cap-Ferrat.